boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
 : In theory, there are no limits on the number of IPv6 extension headers that may be present in a packet other than the path MTU.
-However, it was regularly reported that IPv6 packets with extension headers are often dropped in the Internet.
+However, it was regularly reported that IPv6 packets with extension headers are often dropped in the Internet (e.g., {{?RFC7872}}).

 : As discussed in {{Section 1.2 of ?RFC8883}}, some hardware devices implement a parsing buffer of a fixed size to process packets, including all the headers.